-Over the past five years, we’ve helped over a hundred small business Defense Industrial Base (DIB) manufacturers meet their obligations to secure Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) they may handle. (yes, we know, so many acronyms!)
+Over the past five years, we’ve helped over a thousand small business Defense Industrial Base (DIB) manufacturers meet their obligations to secure Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) they may handle. (yes, we know, so many acronyms!)
 Over the course of these engagements, we’ve identified some commonalities between small business DIB manufacturers’ cybersecurity programs.
 In this post, we’ll provide an overview of common data types handled, common cybersecurity deficiencies we’ve discovered, and provide a few recommendations for CMMC compliance for small business manufacturers.

 Common data types handled by DIB manufacturers